hmteditors/furman_OmegaOneTwelve/Elias/Notes.md

 - urn:cite2:hmt:e4.v1:6v
 - urn:cite2:hmt:e4.v1:21v

+# Image Issues:
+- The image for urn:cite2:hmt:e4.v1:30v is upside down.
+- urn:cite2:hmt:e4.v1:59v has two images.
+- urn:cite2:hmt:e4.v1:66r and urn:cite2:hmt:e4.v1:66v appear to be missing.
+The image labelled as urn:cite2:hmt:e4.v1:67r begins Bk.
+8, but urn:cite2:hmt:e4.v1:65v is commentary, so it's possible that two pages of commentary are missing or the labeling has gotten off-kilter.

 # Questions/Notes:
 - Is an outdent more important than rubrication?
 At urn:cts:greekLit:tlg0012.tlg001.e4:2.48 on urn:cite2:hmt:e4.v1:15v, there is an outdent, but the η is black.
 This is a spot where Willcock has a paragraph break.
 For now (1/1/18), I have considered it part of a larger paragraph because every other place I would consider the outdent a paragraph it is red.
 - I encountered a similar occurence at urn:cts:greekLit:tlg0012.tlg001.e4:2.484 on urn:cite2:hmt:e4.v1:21r:, but have    declined call it a paragraph break due to the lack of rubrication.
 It is marked in my list: Outdents without Rubrication.
 (1/10/18)